stinkyBootsLLC/TenantPortal/README.md

 Currently; for security purposes, the user does not have the ability to update or delete their profile.
 This is a feature I am still working on.

 ## Future Features:

 - User securely update and delete profile
 - Email Notification
 - SMS Notification
 - Picture of problem (Upload)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc

 Eduardo Estrada 2018